 • Monitoring will be conducted while the remedy is implemented to ensure adequate protection of on-site workers and the surrounding community.
 Performance data will be collected to demonstrate the effectiveness of the interim remedy in meeting the Remedial Action Objective, which is a 95% reduction in the TCE concentration.
 Groundwater will also be monitored to evaluate the anticipated decreasing concentration of TCE in the deeper bedrock aquifer over time.

-The total estimated cost of the interim remedy is $9,035,000.
-EPA expects to work with the potentially responsible parties to reach a legal agreement to implement the work specified in the ROD.
+The total estimated cost of the interim remedy is about $9 million.
+EPA expects to work with the potentially responsible parties to reach a legal agreement to implement the work specified in the Interim Action ROD.
 Design and implementatation of the interim remedy began in 2017.

 This interim remedy will be followed by a final site-wide cleanup decision that is not expected for several years.
 EPA and the potentially responsible parties will complete the Remedial Investigation/Feasibility Study to evaluate options for the final remedy.
 EPA will then propose the plan to the public for its input before selecting the final remedy for the site.
 It is important to gauge the success of the interim remedy before selecting the final remedy.